Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

 - **Winter Semester**
   Winter semester lasted 10 days.
 Came back to Michigan to pack up and start a new chapter of my life in **San Francisco**, working at [**Bronco AI**](https://www.bronco.ai/).
   Spent those final days with friends—great food, better conversations, and a lot of quiet moments where we pretended it wasn’t ending.
-  Sad to leave, but ready—excited—to start a new chapter.
+  Sad to leave, but ready—**excited**—to start a new chapter.

 - **San Francisco**
-  Lived in an Airbnb, a hacker house, and a friend’s place over the course of 3 months.
+  Lived in an Airbnb, a **hacker house**, and a friend’s place over the course of 3 months.
   Went on a hike every weekend—saw the redwoods, walked along the Pacific coastline, and joined a local [**cricket team**](https://marincricketclub.com/).
   Caught a **Warriors vs. Pistons** game and watched **Draymond Green** sink a game-winning three.
   Realized I missed the college town rhythm—the late-night walks, spontaneous plans, and running into familiar faces everywhere.
-Ann Arbor has a quiet magic you only notice once you're gone.
+Ann Arbor has a quiet **magic** you only notice once you're gone.
   Worked long hours at a startup, played **pickleball**, ate **Sweetgreen**, and ran on **caffeine**.
   Peak **SF tech bro moment**.
   Oh, and I [**joined Twitter**](https://x.com/porveshb).

 - **Graduation**
-  The *un-peak* SF tech bro moment—I didn’t drop out.
+  The **un-peak** SF tech bro moment—I didn’t drop out.
   Took graduation photos, went to the **senior bar crawl** (basically every day), cleaned the apartment before my family arrived—just for them to say it was still dirty.
   Wiped a few tears while handing over my keys.
   **Capped it off with a 4-hour ceremony** just to shake hands for **5 seconds** and spend **10 seconds** pronouncing *Balasubramanian*.
   Iconic.
   *P.S.
 Did get my tie complimented on stage—wore a maize and blue ducky tie.*

   It was also the **first time my family visited college**, which made it all the more special.
   We planned a graduation trip—**stargazing**, **sunsets over Lake Michigan**, **tulips in Holland**, and stood at the edge of the **Niagara Falls** (U.S. side, of course, where the mist hits harder than the view and where you mostly just hear how nice it looks in Canada.)
   Then flipped the vibe completely-with the giant billboards, and signature **weed-scented breeze** of **New York City**.
   The **Met** turned out to be my favorite museum there.